barafael/barafael.github.io/_posts/2017-10-10-Exploring-the-precision-of-floating-point-numbers.md

 In [this
 blogpost](http://fabiensanglard.net/floating_point_visually_explained/), Fabien
 Sanglard explains how floating point numbers are generally displayed in modern computers (using the ``IEEE754`` Norm).
-His alternative explanation using windows and offsets is brilliant and shines light on a fact that may be overlooked when using the standard explanation: the accuracy of floating point numbers declines with a factor of 2 by each window!
-That is because the same 'amount' of numbers is dispersed in any window, but the size of the windows doubles every time.
+His alternative perspective using buckets and offsets is brilliant and explains a fact that may be overlooked when using the standard explanation: the accuracy of floating point numbers declines with a factor of 2 by each bucket!
+That is because the same 'amount' of numbers is dispersed in any bucket, but the size of the bucket doubles every time.

 I wanted to empirically show this and wrote this short C program: